When can a struct’s memberwise initializer be used?

 let user = User(name: "John")

-However, if a private property doesn’t have a default value, we’ll have to write that type’s initializer manually — in order to be able to inject a value for that property from the outside:
+property, then we’ll have to write that type’s initializer manually — in order to be able to inject a value for that property from the outside:

 struct User {